 I have bought a memory card from a dealer and discovered it was fake, the difference between the fake and the original was just 500NGN.
-I was lucky, he also knew it was bad and offered to change it for me.
-I spent money on transportation to his store and that was the price I paid.
+Luckily, he also knew it was bad and offered to change it for me.
+Extra money was spent on transportation to his store and that was the price I paid. – Matt Ndu

 How can I spot fake Memory cards/Flash Disks?